marusoft/fend-arcade-game-clone/README.md

 ## Dependencies
-The following are the dependencies that was used during the development of the *Memory Game Project* :
+The following are the dependencies that was used during the development of the * Arcade Game Clone* :
 * HTML/CSS
 * Vanilla JavaScript with DOM manipulation
 * Google Fonts